 Ejido Land Risks in Mexico: What Foreign Buyers Must Know

 The listing looks like paradise: half the price per square metre, “special foreign permit,” handshake with a committee.
-Two years later the assembly reverses the sale, the “notario” was not a notario, and your wire is gone.
-Ejido risk is not edge-case — it is the pattern behind the worst foreign buyer stories.
+Two years later the assembly reverses the sale, the “notario” was not a notario, and your wire, typically USD 50,000 to USD 300,000 in reported ejido fraud cases, is gone.
+Ejido risk is not edge-case, it is the pattern behind the worst foreign buyer stories.

 Ejido operates under agrarian reform law with collective ownership through assemblies while private property follows civil registry law with individual escrituras.
 Ejido lacks standard foreign buyer paths, uses informal closings, and faces resale restrictions, making it fundamentally incompatible with typical investment property acquisition and management expectations.